Prince Bernhard of Lippe-Biesterfeld: Bilderberg

 Prince Bernhard at Amsterdam Airport Schiphol on 4 November 1959.

 In the early 1951 Polish diplomat, Józef Retinger contacted Prince Berhard with the idea to create an international conference between European and US greatest influencers to create a better relationship between Europe and the United States.
-This led to an informal meeting in Paris in 1952 where they discussed the idea with Paul Rijkens of Unilever, Paul van Zeeland, one of the founders of the EU and advisor to NATO and the Belgian government, retired British Army General Colin Gubbins of special military operation, French former prime minister Antoine Pinay, Danish conservative leader Kraft and 5 other political leafers.
+This led to an informal meeting in Paris in 1952 where they discussed the idea with Paul Rijkens of Unilever, Paul van Zeeland, one of the founders of the EU and advisor to NATO and the Belgian government, retired British Army General Colin Gubbins of special military operation, French former prime minister Antoine Pinay, Danish conservative leader Kraft and 5 other political leaders.
 After this Bernhard contacted Walter Bedell Smith, director of the CIA and old war friend to help him get things started in the US.
 Bedell Smith was happy to help set up this meeting and got media expert C.D.Jackson involved in the project.
-Also banker David Rockefeller had an important role creating the Bilderberg.
+Banker David Rockefeller also had an important role creating the Bilderberg.
 Finally in May 1954 Bernhard was organizer and chairman of the first Bilderberg and essential in organising a meeting at the Bilderberg Hotel in the Netherlands for the business elite and intellectuals of the Western World to discuss the economic problems in the face of what they characterised as the growing threat from Communism.
 This first meeting was successful, and it became an annual gathering known as the Bilderberg Group.
 The idea for the European Union, first proposed by Robert Schuman on 9 May 1950, was encouraged at Bilderberg.

 Prince Bernhard was a very outspoken person who often flouted protocol by remarking upon subjects about which he felt deeply.
-Almost until his last day, he called for more recognition for the Polish veterans of the Second World War, who had figured greatly in the liberation of the Netherlands but it was not until after his death that the Dutch Government publicly recognised the important role of the Polish Army in the liberation, when on 31 May 2006, at the Binnenhof in The Hague, Queen Beatrix conferred the Military William Order, the highest Dutch military decoration, on the Polish 1st Independent Parachute Brigade.
+Almost until his last day, he called for more recognition for the Polish veterans of the Second World War, who had figured greatly in the liberation of the Netherlands.
+However, it was not until after his death that the Dutch Government publicly recognised the important role of the Polish Army in the liberation, when on 31 May 2006, at the Binnenhof in The Hague, Queen Beatrix conferred the Military William Order, the highest Dutch military decoration, on the Polish 1st Independent Parachute Brigade.
 The award is now worn by the 6th Airborne Brigade which inherited the battle honours of the brigade.